JustinPatenaude/balticathletics/products/baseball.md

     ONE available at $19.00, Regular $25.00
     Salesman sample - couple grass stains
     Works perfect

+    Get instant feedback at your pitch speed with the SKLZ Bullet Ball.
+The ideal pitching trainer for any age or skill level, the Bullet Ball measures velocities up to 120 mph.
+Perfect for use on the field or in the backyard, the ball can be thrown to another player or into a net.
+Adjusting to distance from 46’ to 60’ 6”, the ball is perfect for use both on the field or in the backyard.
+Throw it to another player or into a net, the Bullet Ball makes the perfect training aid all year round.
 - title: Champion Umpire Indicator SI4-1
   image: "/2022-01-04 14.45.21.jpg"
   price: 7.85